f4ni/DASH/dash-pipeline/README-dash-pymodel-workflows.md

 >Do you have another use-case in mind?
 Help document it with a Pull-Request, or ask the community.

 ## Use Case I - Developing Python Model Code
 Developing Python model code requires generating artifacts via `make py-artifacts`.
 This is very quick since Python code doesn't need compilation.
-You can run the code via `make pymodel`.
+You can run the code via ` make run-pymodel HAVE_DPAPP=y
+`.
 This setup doesn't support any switch configuration, so the testability is minimal.
 ![dev-workflow-pymodel](images/dev-workflow-pymodel.svg)